 5. Protection Against Age-Related Fertility Decline

-- For Women: Female fertility declines significantly after age 35 due to decreasing egg quality and quantity.
+- Women: Female fertility declines significantly after age 35 due to decreasing egg quality and quantity.
 Freezing eggs at a younger age ensures better reproductive potential when pursuing pregnancy later.

-- For Men: While sperm production continues throughout life, sperm quality can decline with age, increasing the risk of genetic mutations.
+- Men: While sperm production continues throughout life, sperm quality can decline with age, increasing the risk of genetic mutations.
 Sperm freezing provides a safeguard against age-related fertility issues.

 6. Security Against Unpredictable Life Events